National Week of Prayer and Action 2019

 A week of community solidarity with people seeking asylum

 CAPSA invites you to participate in this year’s National Week of Prayer and Action to be held between 16th – 23rd June 2019.
+This coincides with Refugee Week, and will be in the first 100 days of a newly elected government, so a crucial time for a strong message for compassion, and compassionate policies, for those seeking asylum.

 Check out our video from previous year’s week of prayer and action: